 Tip: Don’t be discouraged if campaigns turn you down.
 Instead, continue to reach out to as many projects as possible.
 Keep in mind that just because a project is ending soon doesn’t mean they won’t be transitioning over to Indiegogo’s InDemand service.
 You might be surprised who agrees to share your news!

-Post that update!
+Post that cross promotion update!

 Congrats!
 You have a list of campaigns that are happy to cross promote with you.
 Now what?
 Be transparent and tell the project creator when you anticipate posting your next update.
 Be sure to include the cross promos at the end of your update.
 Include the project title, a photo, a blurb and a link for your backers to check it out.
 It’s always polite to follow up with the project creators and let them know once the update was posted.